-Network Development and Management Plan: The Contractor shall develop and maintain a Network Development and Management Plan to demonstrate that it maintains a network of providers that is sufficient in number, mix, and geographic distribution to meet the needs of the anticipated number of members in the service area and which ensures the provision of covered services [42 CFR 438.207(b)(2)].
-The submission of the Network Management and Development Plan to AHCCCS is an assurance of the adequacy and sufficiency of the Contractor's provider network.
-The Network Development and Management Plan shall be evaluated, updated annually and submitted to AHCCCS as specified in Section F, Attachment F3, Contractor Chart of Deliverables.
-The Contractor shall also submit, as needed, an assurance when there has been a significant change in operations that would affect adequate capacity and services.
-These changes would include, but would not be limited to, changes in services, covered benefits, geographic service areas, payments or eligibility of a new population.
-[42 CFR 438.604(a)(5); 42 CFR 438.606; 42 CFR 438.207(b); 42 CFR 438.206] The Network Development and Management Plan must include the requirements outlined in ACOM Policy 415 and those listed below:
+Network Development and Management Plan: The Contractor shall develop and maintain a Network Development and Management Plan (NDMP) to demonstrate that it maintains a network of providers that is sufficient in number, mix, and geographic distribution to meet the needs of the anticipated number of members in the service area and which ensures the provision of covered services [42 CFR 438.207(b)(1) and 42 CFR 438.207(b)(2)].
+The submission of the NDMP to AHCCCS is an assurance of the adequacy and sufficiency of the Contractor's provider network.
+The NDMP shall be evaluated, updated annually and submitted to AHCCCS as specified in Section F, Attachment F3, Contractor Chart of Deliverables.

+The Contractor shall continually assess network sufficiency and capacity using multiple data sources to monitor appointment standards, member grievances, appeals, quality data, quality improvement data, utilization of services, member satisfaction surveys, and demographic data requirements.
+The Contractor shall also develop non-financial incentive programs to increase participation in its provider network when feasible.
+[42 CFR 438.604(a)(5); 42 CFR 438.606; 42 CFR 438.207(b); 42 CFR 438.206].

+The NDMP must include the requirements outlined in ACOM Policy 415 and those listed below: